 Effective succession planning will also be critical to building our capacity, especially in terms of our governance.
-This includes how we plan for turnover of Board members and ensure our Board members are supported to develop their knowledge and skills.
-We intend to strengthen Dalmuir Park Housing Association can provide this document on request, in different languages and formats, including Braille and audio formats.
+This includes how we plan for turnover of Board members and ensure our

-our succession planning arrangements and keep our Board training and development plan under continual review.
+Board members are supported to develop their knowledge and skills.
+We intend to strengthen our succession planning arrangements and keep our Board training and development plan under continual review.